 Each Peer2Peer NetWork will be made up of 5-8 top executives from PPS Private Practices.

 Membership in a Peer2Peer NetWork is available to PPS members who are the top executives in their practice.
 (PT members only.)
 At this time, only one executive per practice will be enrolled.
 However, each NetWork may invite others from their practices to meetings as the content of the meeting requires (i.e., invite the COO to a meeting on operations).
 This person would be considered a guest of that NetWork and is not required to apply for Peer2Peer NetWorks membership.

-PPS members may download an application from the PPS website and submit it directly to the Peer2Peer NetWorks Facilitator .
+PPS members may complete the application on the PPS website.
 Applications will be collected throughout the year by PPS with placement into a NetWork being done quarterly.
 The annual fee is due at the time of placement.

 Applicants will initially be segmented by practice size based on annual revenue.
 This division will help align needs and experience to allow for equal participation and shared interests.
 The Facilitator will assign a member to a NetWork within these divisions based on best fit following application review and a phone interview.
 New applicants may be recommended to join a NetWork looking to expand membership or may be assigned to a new NetWork based on availability.
 Established NetWorks will have the opportunity to interview recommended candidates prior to final assignment.